SPARC-FAIR-Codeathon/QuiltedTutorials/README.md

 From your browser, you can then open the notebook by clicking on ***SPARC-tutorial.ipynb*** and follow the tutorial from there.

 ### **License**
+This tutorial is available under the MIT License, thereby making it fully accessible to anyone.

 ### **Team**